MaxBWiseman/CatFanWebsite--MaxW/README.md

 ### Github Fork

-- You may fork the repository into your own with the "Fork" button on this projects github page
+- You may fork the repository into your own repo with the "Fork" button on this projects github page at the top right next to "Starred"

-- Navigate to your repositorys and clicki on your fork of this project
+- Navigate to your repositorys and click on your fork of this project

 - Navigate on the top bar to "Settings"